njlr/buck-cells-example/README.md

   neither = vendor/neither
 ```

 The `repositories` tag tells Buck where each cell lives in your project's folder structure.
 Each cell has an alias.
-Here we have `neither = vendor/neither`, which means `vendor/neither` has the cell-name `neither`.
+Here we have `neither = vendor/neither`, which means the subfolder `vendor/neither` is a cell with the name `neither`.

 We can refer to targets inside of a cell using this syntax: `cell-name//:target-in-cell`.